 OpenWorm aims to build the first comprehensive computational model of the Caenorhabditis elegans (C. elegans), a microscopic roundworm.

-With only a thousand cells, it solves basic problems such as feeding, mate-finding and predator avoidance.
+With less than a thousand cells, it solves basic problems such as feeding, mate-finding and predator avoidance.

 Despite being extremely well studied in biology, this organism still eludes a deep, principled understanding of its biology.